How to Sew a Free Dog Bandana Pattern in 2 Styles

 This is the last step!
 Make an invisible stitch in the space you left open.

-Version 2: How to Sew an Over the Collar Dog Bandana Pattern?
+How to Sew an Over-the-Collar Dog Bandana Pattern?

 1. Gather your materials

-To make an over-the-collar dog bandana, you will need the following materials.
+To make an over-the-collar variation, you will need the following materials.

 2. Press the seams in.